Huda Kattan's 7 Tips For Unplugging

 Take a vacation.

 Reset and physically step away from your day to day.
-Stress can still follow you when you’re traveling, but getting lost in a new place is fun and distracting.
+Stress can still follow you when you’re travelling, but getting lost in a new place is fun and distracting.

 Dip a toe into the detox.